Catching, Handling and Releasing Your Tuna

 - Use dehookers to remove hooks from larger fish released in the water.

 When released, tuna tend to swim a short distance or drop down to the seabed where they spend some time recovering.
 At this stage of recovery, they are susceptible to attack from seals and sharks so it's important to release all fish away from waters where seals are present.

 Handling and dispatching (killing) tuna you are going to keep

 If you use a gaff it should only be used if you intend to take the fish home.
 The fish should be dispatched quickly with as little stress as possible.

-describes the techniques for humanely dispatching of various species of fish, including
+www.ikijime.com web site describes the techniques for humanely dispatching of various species of fish, including tuna.

-- The most acceptable method is to stun or calm the fish down first by placing a damp cloth over the eyes or alternatively with a sharp blow to the head in the area just above the eyes (the area adjacent to the brain) using a special tool such as a heavy wooden handle or a priest.
+- Calm or stun the fish first by placing a damp cloth over the eyes or alternatively with a sharp blow to the head in the area just above the eyes (the area adjacent to the brain) using a special tool such as a heavy wooden handle or a priest.